The Fundamentals of Successful Work-Based Learning Programs

 Workplace Tours

-Many high schools have partnerships with workplaces in their communities to allow students to learn more about the world beyond secondary school.
+Many high schools have partnerships with workplaces in their communities to allow students to learn more about real work site settings.
 These mutually beneficial arrangements offer students a firsthand look at careers in action and provide companies with the possibility of a qualified pipeline of future workers.

-Guidance counselors, CTE teachers, and other educators may arrange guided tours of a variety of workplaces, such as a hospital, a manufacturing facility, a creative agency, or a construction site.
+Guidance counselors, CTE teachers, and other educators may arrange guided tours of a variety of industry partners’ work sites, such as a hospital, a manufacturing facility, a creative agency, or a construction site.
 On-the-job employees can walk students through various departments and have people in specific roles describe the work they do, how they came to be qualified for it, and how their job fits into the larger picture.

 Job Shadowing